syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/Swiping.md

 {% endtabs %}

-N> This SwipingThreshold value should be considered only for left to right swiping.
+N> This SwipingThreshold value should only be considered for swiping from left to right.

 ## AnimationDuration